ameistad/haloy/README.md

 For all available options, see the full [Configuration Options](#configuration-options) table below.

+For mor information on how Haloy works check out the (architecture section)[#architecture]
 ## Multi-Server Deployments

 Haloy supports multi-server deployments, allowing you to define multiple deployment targets within a single configuration file.
 Common use cases include: